naiyerasif/site/content/posts/2020/2020-09-05-using-git-lfs-in-ci.md

 topics: [git, lfs]
 ---

 [Git LFS](https://git-lfs.github.com/) is a great way to version large binary files alongside the source code in Git.
 It replaces the actual files with text pointers in the Git repository and stores them on a remote server that works with Git LFS (e.g., GitHub.com, Azure DevOps, etc.).
 When you clone a repository with LFS objects, you'll receive the pointers instead.
 You'll have to install [the Git LFS client](https://github.com/git-lfs/git-lfs/releases/latest) which will convert these pointers into actual files during the checkout; this process is called **smudging**.
-You can watch an introduction of how this works on the following YouTube video.
+You can watch an introduction to how this works on the following YouTube video.

 https://www.youtube.com/watch?v=uLR1RNqJ1Mw